apacha/MusicSymbolClassifier/README.md

 [![Build Status](https://travis-ci.org/apacha/MusicSymbolClassifier.svg?branch=master)](https://travis-ci.org/apacha/MusicSymbolClassifier)
 [![codecov](https://codecov.io/gh/apacha/MusicSymbolClassifier/branch/master/graph/badge.svg)](https://codecov.io/gh/apacha/MusicSymbolClassifier)

+An extensive overview of the results of different parameters is documented in this [Google Spreadsheet](https://docs.google.com/spreadsheets/d/1D9kHRhrOBogcrr5ko1DleCnHVKGGNkwbBc6_mnfA6XE/edit?usp=sharing)

 # Running the application
 This repository contains several scripts that can be used independently of each other.
 Before running them, make sure that you have the necessary requirements installed.